chenyunwe1/SH-DTI/README.md

 - *diff_parameters.nii.gz* - Contains the noise-free diffusion parameters (non-diffusion weighted s0, and the unique six elements of the diffusion tensor Dxx, Dyy, Dzz, Dxy, Dxz, and Dyz).
 The data has shape [128, 128, 96, 7], with parameters in the same order as described above.
 - *mask.nii.gz*  - The whole brain mask.

+## **generate testing data**

+Codes for generating testing data.

+- *different noise levels* - The noise levels include 0.01, 0.02, and 0.03, respectively.
+- *different b values* - The b values include 600, 800, 1000, 1200, and 1500 s/mm<sup>2</sup>, respectively.
+- *numbers of DW volumes* - The numbers of DW volumes include 9, 12, 15, 22, and 32, respectively.
+- *non-stationary Rician noise* - The noise level varies non-linearly over space within the range of 0.01 to 0.03.

 ## mk_nf_data.m
 The code used for generating the noise-free dMRI data.